lyz-code/blue-book/docs/orgmode.md

 #### Mount a specific directory to sync

-An alternative would be to have a `mobile` directory at the orgmode repository where the files that need to be synced will live.
+An alternative would be to have a `.mobile` directory at the orgmode repository where the files that need to be synced will live.
 The problem is that it would break the logical structure of the repository and it would make difficult to make internal links between files as you need to remember or need to search if the file is in the usual place or in the mobile directory.
 To avoid this we could use hard links.
 Soft links don't work well because:

 - If you have the file in the org repo and do the soft link in the mobile directory, syncthing won't know what to do with it
+- If you have the file in the mobile repo and do a hard link in the repository it wont work because syncthing overwrites the file when updating from a remote thus breaking the hard links
-- If you have the file in the mobile repo and do the soft link in the repository, nvim-orgmode won't be able to work well with the file.
-I don't know why but those files don't show when I search them in telescope (and I have symbolic links enabled in the config).
+- If you have the file in the mobile repo and do the soft link in the repository, nvim-orgmode sometimes behaves weirdly with the symlinks, try moving the files and recreating the links to a different path.
+For example I discovered that all links that pointed to a directory which contained the `nas` string didn't work, the rest did.
+Super weird.

-If we use this workflow, we'd need to manually create the hard links each time a new file is created that needs to be linked
+If we use this workflow, we'd need to manually create the links each time a new file is created that needs to be linked.

 This is also a good solution for the different authorization syncs as you can only have one syncthing directory per Linux directory so if you want different authorization for different devices you won't be able to do this unless you create a specific directory for that share.
 For example if I want to have only one file shared to the tablet I'd need a tablet directory.